gitsoujanyak/es6assignment/README.md

 }
 console.log(Employee);

+## Problem 2
-### Create a Manager class.
+### Create a Manager class
-● A manager is a type of employee.
-● A manager should should have
+A manager is a type of employee.
+A manager should should have
-○ name
+- name
-○ Id number
+- Id number
-○ List of permissions that they can perform on the company website ○ Store number for the store where they work
+- List of permissions that they can perform on the company website
+- Store number for the store where they work
-○ List of employees they manage
+- List of employees they manage
-○ The ability to change the permissions an employee that they manage has on the website.
+- The ability to change the permissions an employee that they manage has on the website.

+### Solution
-Solution:class Manager extends Employee {
+class Manager extends Employee {
   constructor(
     name,
     empid,